IGHN Film Screening: A Girl From Mogadishu

 About the Event

-As a result of our commitment towards global health which includes GBV and FGM, we will be screening a movie titled “A Girl From Mogadishu” by Mary McGuckian and Adrian Politowski.
+As a result of our commitment towards global health which includes GBV and FGM, we held a screening of a movie titled “A Girl From Mogadishu” by Mary McGuckian.
 This film is based on the true story of Ifrah Ahmed, a leading activist against FGM and GBV who had experienced these issues during her childhood as a Somali indigene.

-The event will consist of the film screening followed by a panel discussion with cast, crew, and representatives from organisations dealing with FGM and GBV in Ireland.
+The event consisted of the film screening followed by a panel discussion with with Ifrah Ahmed, and representatives from organisations dealing with FGM and GBV in Ireland.

-In partnership with Ifrah Foundation, Irish Consortium on Gender Based Violence, and AkiDwA.
+In partnership with Irish Consortium on Gender Based Violence, Irish Family Planning Association, and AkiDwA, and in association with Ifrah Foundation.

 About the Film

 A Girl from Mogadishu is an Irish-Belgian film, based on the testimony of Ifrah Ahmed with elements of fiction included.
-The movie follows Ifrah’s journey, born into a refugee camp in a war-torn Somalia and continues through documenting how she is trafficked to Ireland as a teenager.
-Igrah recounts her traumatic childhood experiences of female genital mutilation, when applying for refugee status.
+The movie follows Ifrah’s journey from war-torn Somalia and continues through documenting how she is trafficked to Ireland as a teenager.
+Ifrah recounts her traumatic childhood experiences of female genital mutilation, when applying for refugee status.
 This re-traumatises her and pushes her to devote her life to pursuing the eradication of FGM.
-The movie follows Ifra on this mission as she emerges as one of the world’s foremost international activists against FGM.
+The movie follows Ifrah on this mission as she emerges as one of the world’s foremost international activists against FGM.
 A Girl from Mogadishu celebrates Ifrah’s successes, and attempts to shine a light on the power of testimony, for when women find the courage to stand-up, speak out, and tell their truth, the impact can be so inspiring and empowering that act as a meaningful catalyst for change

 A Girl from Mogadishu was the winner of the 2020 Cinema for Peace Women’s Empowerment Award.